insin/newforms/docs/forms.rst

 It doesn't return the result of the validation it triggers, since the validity of a subset of fields doesn't tell you whether or not the entire form is valid.

-If you're peforming partial updates of user input (which is the case if you're using :doc:`interactive_forms`) and need to check if the entire form is valid *without* triggering validation errors on fields the user may not have reached yet, use :js:func:`BaseForm#isComplete`:
+If you're peforming partial updates of user input (which is the case if individual fields are being validated ``onChange``) and need to check if the entire form is valid *without* triggering validation errors on fields the user may not have reached yet, use :js:func:`BaseForm#isComplete`:

 .. code-block:: javascript